cdl-mint/Niryo/README.md

  <img src="images/magnifier.png" width="300" height="200">

  After clicking on the magnifier you can see the options from the dropdown menu and also the ip address of the robot which you want to connect to.
+What is important to consider regarding the connection to the ip address is that the wifi settings are set up according to the right network.
+The other options on connecting to the niryo robot are via the robot's local hotspot or an ethernet connection.
+On this website you can find a more detailed description: https://docs.niryo.com/product/niryo-studio/v4.0.0/en/source/connection.html

  <img src="images/pop_up_ip_address.png" width="300" height="200">

  2. Once you are connected to the niryo robot, there should be a 3D CAD physical model that should be visible on the studio.
 If there is a camera plugged into the robot via usb, then this should also appear under "Camera Streaming".
 This you can see next to the "3D View" tab.